-Olga Argo is a young Latvian/ Russian lyric soprano based in London.
+Olga Argo is a young Latvian lyric soprano based in London.
 She is a highly accomplished freelance classical singer who has completed her Master’s degree in Music Performance with Distinction at Trinity Laban Conservatoire of Music and Dance in London.

 Her repertoire ranges from baroque to contemporary opera.
-Olga has performed at the London's notable venues such as Royal Festival Hall, The White House, The Queen's House, Guards Chapel, Kings Place and Blackheath Halls; Jurmala's Dzintari Concert Hall and Riga's House of the Blackheads in Latvia; and Berkshire's Reading Town Hall.
-In addition, she is offering classical recitals for corporate events in Singapore, Portugal, Germany, Malta and United Kingdom.
+Olga has performed at the London's notable venues such as Royal Festival Hall, The Queen's House, Guards Chapel, Kings Place and Blackheath Halls; Berkshire's Reading Town Hall; Jurmala's Dzintari Concert Hall and Riga's House of the Blackheads in Latvia.
+In addition, she performs for corporate and private events in the United Kingdom, Europe and Asia.

 Her recent roles include: